 Opinion by Richard Baird Posted 9 March 2018

 The Center for the Study of Political Graphics (CSPG) explores the enduring power and immediacy of the political poster in the fight against inequality, their capacity to acknowledge and bring to light the injustices and atrocities of the world, and through their archival, keep alive the stories, voices and controversies that they have come to represent.

-CSPG worked with Canadian studio Blok to develop a graphic identity that would honour the role the center serves as a chronicler and catalyst, reflect its position as a participant in the fight for human rights, and leave space to frame and connect the graphic and bring to light the diversity of their political poster archive.
+CSPG worked with Canadian studio Blok to develop a graphic identity that would honour the role the centre serves as a chronicler and catalyst, reflect its position as a participant in the fight for human rights, leave space to frame and connect the graphic and bring to light the diversity of their political poster archive.

 The play with both landscape and portrait within a single piece of communication is a nice way of touching on the portrait nature of posters and the typically landscape format of protest signs.